LeNPaul/Millennial/_posts/2016-08-08-Math-and-Code-Formatting.md

   feature: nature-1.jpg
 ---

-Lagrange comes out of the box with [MathJax](https://www.mathjax.org/) and syntax highlighting through [fenced code blocks](https://help.github.com/articles/creating-and-highlighting-code-blocks/).
+Millennial comes out of the box with [MathJax](https://www.mathjax.org/) and syntax highlighting through [fenced code blocks](https://help.github.com/articles/creating-and-highlighting-code-blocks/).
 MathJax allows you to display mathematical equations in your posts through the use of [LaTeX](http://www.andy-roberts.net/writing/latex/mathematics_1).
 Syntax highlighting allows you to display source code in different colors and fonts depending on what programming language is being displayed.

 As always, Jekyll offers support for GitHub Flavored Markdown, which allows you to format your posts using the [Markdown syntax](https://guides.github.com/features/mastering-markdown/).
 Examples of these text formatting features can be seen below.
 You can find this post in the `_posts` directory.